javbotero/Outer-Coast/_includes/apply-year.md

 #### Application Timeline

 Students may apply for the Fall Semester, Spring Semester, or both until July 12, 2020.
+Students will receive admissions decisions on a rolling basis based on when they apply.
 The application for only the Spring Semester will remain open until September 30, with decisions made on a rolling basis until October 15, 2020.

 #### Eligibility